-These features are configurable and are intended only to assist the user in extracting information from the point cloud data.
-Users are in full control of whether to use any of these features.
-Moreover, users are responsible for analyzing the product's intended application scenarios and evaluating the risk of enabling one or more of these features in combination.
+The point cloud data processing features (provided on certain product models) are configurable and are intended only to assist users in extracting information from the point cloud data.
+Users are in full control whether to use any of these features.
+Moreover, users are responsible for analyzing the product's intended application scenarios and evaluating the risks of enabling one or more of these features in combination.
+The point cloud data processing features include but are not limited to: Noise Filtering, Interstitial Points Filtering, Retro Multi-Reflection Filtering, and Nonlinear Reflectivity Mapping.